 I really wanted to put my Instant Pot to use for dinner, but I just bought a bunch of groceries and meal prepped stuff for other meals and we had some fish that I had pulled out of the freezer that needed to be cooked.
 Bummer!
 I’m dying to use that thing!

-For dinner I made Almond Crusted Tilapia With Lemon And Dill Sauce, Mashed Rosemary Garlic Cauliflower, and Roasted Seasoned Green Beans.
+For dinner I made Almond Crusted Tilapia With Lemon And Dill Sauce, Mashed Rosemary Garlic Cauliflower, and Oven-Baked Cajun Green Beans.
 The tilapia was breaded in almond flour and seasonings, and got this awesome crust on it, that when paired with the creamy Lemon And Dill Sauce was incredible!

 Whole30 Round 2 Day 16